bsarkar321/jaxrwkv/README.md

 # RWKV in Jax

-This repo contains pure jax implementations of RWKV4, RWKV5 (and 5.2), RWKV6, RWKV7, Mamba, and Mamba2.
+This repo contains pure jax implementations of RWKV4, RWKV5 (and 5.2), RWKV6, and RWKV7 (with Mamba, Mamba2, and SmolLM coming soon).
 All implementations can be found under the src directory.
 There are also many convenience features, including:
 - Generating final hidden states to enable constant-time generation.
 - Support for padding by specifying a "length" in the forward function.
 (Useful for vmap over sequences of different lengths)
 - Resetting in the middle of a sequence, which is helpful for RL training or combining multiple sequences when training.